influxdata/kapacitor/builder/README.md

 # Builds

-Our CI/CD pipelines utilize a Docker build image configured with support for GoLang, Rust, and Protobuf.
+Our CI/CD pipelines utilize a Docker build image configured with support for GoLang, Rust, MUSL, OSXCross and Protobuf.
 The `circle.yml` file references this Docker container to handle building, testing, and creating release packages.

 ## Custom Builder

 The necessity for a custom builder arises from compatibility issues between the `protobuf` library and Chronograf's Python UDFs.
 The `cross-builder` was updated to `protobuf` version `26.1` in [PR #669](https://github.com/influxdata/edge/pull/669), introducing breaking changes in the Python protobuf library.
 Specifically, [protobuf 5.26.1 on PyPI](https://pypi.org/project/protobuf/5.26.1/) does not support Python 2.
 Consequently, using the newest `cross-builder` would result in the loss of Python v2 support in UDFs.

+:warning: **Note:** The custom builder depends on the `MUSL` compiler.
+In the current state (`2024-06-11`) the `MUSL` compiler requires Intel processor to build.
+This means that the custom builder is not able to __build__ on Apple Silicon hardware.

 ## Updating Component Versions

 To update component versions like GoLang, Rust, and Protobuf, modifications must be made in `Dockerfile_build`.
 After updates, a new Docker image needs to be built, published, and then utilized in CI.

+### Rust

+The Rust version is defined in the `Dockerfile_build` file.
+The Rust version should be same as the used version for `flux` library.

 ### Step 1: Authenticate with Quay.io